Jakob Frohschammer

 Jakob Frohschammer (6 January 1821 – 14 June 1893) was a German theologian and philosopher.

 Biography

 Frohschammer was born at Illkofen, which is now in the municipality of Barbing, near Regensburg.
-Destined by his parents for the Roman Catholic priesthood, he studied theology at Munich, but felt an ever-growing attraction to philosophy.
+Destined by his parents for the Roman Catholic priesthood, he studied theology at the Ludwig-Maximilians-Universität München, but felt an ever-growing attraction to philosophy.
 Nevertheless, after much hesitation, he took what he himself calls the most mistaken step of his life, and in 1847 entered the priesthood.
 His keenly logical intellect, and his impatience of authority where it clashed with his own convictions, quite unfitted him for that unquestioning obedience which the Church demanded.
-It was only after open defiance of Valentin Riedel, the bishop of Regensburg, that he obtained permission to continue his studies at Munich.
+It was only after open defiance of Valentin Riedel, the bishop of Regensburg, that he obtained permission to continue his studies at the Ludwig-Maximilians-Universität München.

 He died at Bad Kreuth in the Bavarian Highlands on 14 June 1893.

 Academic career

 Beginnings

 He at first devoted himself more especially to the study of the history of dogma, and in 1850 published his Beiträge zur Kirchengeschichte, which was placed on the Index Expurgatorius.
 But he felt that his real vocation was philosophy, and after holding for a short time an extraordinary professorship of theology, he became professor of philosophy in 1855.
 This appointment he owed chiefly to his work, Über den Ursprung der menschlichen Seelen (1854), in which he maintained that the human soul was not implanted by a special creative act in each case, but was the result of a secondary creative act on the part of the parents: that soul as well as body, therefore, was subject to the laws of heredity.
 This was supplemented in 1855 by the controversial Menschenseele und Physiologie ("Physiology and the Soul of Man").

 Undeterred by the offence which these work gave to his ecclesiastical superiors, he published in 1858 the Einleitung in die Philosophie und Grundriss der Metaphysik in which he assailed the doctrine of Thomas Aquinas that philosophy was the handmaid of theology.
 In 1861 appeared Über die Aufgabe der Naturphilosophie und ihr Verhältnis zu Naturwissenschaft, which was, he declared, directed against the purely mechanical conception of the universe, and affirmed the necessity of a creative power.
 In the same year he published Über die Freiheit der Wissenschaft, in which he maintained the independence of science, whose goal was truth, against authority and reproached the excessive respect for the latter in the Roman Church with the insignificant part played by the German Catholic in literature and philosophy.